alldaygzchen/needcode/readme.md

 3. all dynamic programming call be transfer to memoization
 4. memoization is more suitable for more complex problems
 5. overall, dfs backtracking seems to have the worst time complexity
+6. dynamic ends at n+1,while memoization starts at n.

 # Bit manipulation